Tree Protection Code: DMC Chapter 14.40

 Exceptional Trees: “any viable tree, which because of its unique combination of size and species, age, location, and health, is worthy of long-term retention, as determined by a qualified professional arborist representing the City; the definition of exceptional tree is provided along with further designation criteria in [DMC] Section 14.40.120.”
 Exceptional Trees can only be approved for removal for reasons listed in DMC Section 14.40.025.

 Tree Replacement: Please note that tree replacement is required for all tree removals, with some exceptions.
 The replacement ratio ranges from 1:1 to 1:3 depending on the tree classification and situation in which the tree is removed.
-Replacement trees may be waived for developed lots where one or more significant trees will remain on-site for every two thousand (2,000) square feet of lot area.
+Replacement trees must be 6’ tall for conifers and 2” caliper for deciduous trees.
+Replacement tree requirements may be reduced for developed lots where one or more significant trees will remain on-site for every two thousand (2,000) square feet of lot area.

 Fee: There is no application fee for this permit.
 A contractor may submit on behalf of a homeowner.
 If using a contractor, please do not schedule your tree removal service until after you have received approval from the City.